 When it comes to preparing export paperwork, the Shipper’s Letter of Instruction (SLI) is one document that many exporters are inexplicably reluctant to prepare.
 They shouldn’t be.

-By completing an SLI and sending it to the freight forwarder, you are establishing a best practice for your firm.
+An SLI is one of the 11 most important export documents: By completing an SLI and sending it to the freight forwarder, you are establishing a best practice for your firm.
 You have a written record of who received the shipping documents, who to contact for questions, who to contact for proof of export, and who issued the export control documentation that supports the decision to send your products to your foreign customer.

 Reasons to Use a Shipper's Letter of Instruction